-Prior to 1960’s, the question was raised by a few people as what is the role of a business organization regarding social responsibility.
-Though, the time has changed, yet it is important to know what a social responsibility really is.
+Before the 1960s, the question was raised by a few people as to what is the role of a business organization regarding social responsibility.
+Though time has changed, it is important to know what social responsibility is.
 At present, there are two different views of what social responsibility is.

 The following are 10 arguments in favor of social responsibility.